Full name Alexander Peter Richard Gidman

-Alex Gidman is a functional middle-order batsman that briefly flirted with higher honours.
-Not the most aesthetically-pleasing player, he has nevertheless been a solid performer for Gloucestershire for over a decade and served as club captain from 2009-2012, it was something of a surprise when he (and his brother Will, who joined Nottinghamshire) left his home county at the end of the 2014 season to finish his career at Worcestershire.
+Alex Gidman is an elegant middle-order batsman that briefly flirted with higher honours.
+A solid performer for Gloucestershire for over a decade and club captain from 2009-2012, it was something of a surprise when he (and his brother Will, who joined Nottinghamshire) left his home county at the end of the 2014 season to finish his career at Worcestershire.

 After establishing himself in the Gloucestershire four-day team in 2003 he was picked as captain by Rod Marsh for the England A tour of Malaysia and India that winter but a hand injury forced him to withdraw.
 He did make the tour to Sri Lanka the following winter but failed to make any impression and although he was included in England'd preliminary squad for the 2004 Champions Trophy, he future since has been confined to county cricket.

 His first-class début came in 2002 where he made 67 at Derby; a maiden hundred followed against Northamptonshire at Bristol.
 The following year he earned a regular place in the side and took 2 for 12 in seven overs and scored the winning runs in Gloucestershire's C&G Trophy victory.
 He also made 61 to almost take his side to victory in the inaugural T20 semi-final against Surrey.

 From 2005 he passed 1,000 runs in a season four times in five years.
 His batting ability and useful medium-pace bowling attracted interest from other counties and a move to Warwickshire was widely expected until Jon Lewis resigned the Gloucestershire captaincy and Gidman was offered the job from 2009.